jbsee/4thSemesterPortfolio/content/Python/Guide to Python.md

 >
 > **This resource might be inaccurate and is not in any way a complete guide.
 Double check anything important!**

 This is meant as an introduction to Python—not to be memorized, but to help get a general understanding of the language.
-Some things might not make a lot of sense during the first read-through—and some (e.g. comprehensions) are not strictly necessary to implement straight away—however, they are nice to know.
+Some things might not make a lot of sense during the first read-through—and some (e.g. comprehensions) are not strictly necessary to implement straight away—however, they are nice to know about.
 Use the guide for look-ups while learning by doing.

 Some comparisons to C# are included, since that's the language I'm most comfortable with.